Fredericksburg-Rappahannock Chapter (Walton

 thrower.
 Please print a copy and bring it with you when you

 On occasion both the Girl Scouts and the Boy Scouts will use

 the Park Facilities for their activities.
 Please consult the

 Chapter Calendar to determine when the Scouts will be present.

 Activities include camping and ceremonies such as the Order of

 View pictures of Scouts camping at Walton Park here

-Facilities are Limited Use during Chapter Work
+Facilities are Limited Use during Chapter

 As a rule Work Days are held on the Saturday following the

 no earlier than 7:30 AM and might run until 3 PM.